Wordshark 5 - at home

 The program in basic steps:

 Step 1.
-Select a word list or set up your own words...To get to the database of words, click on ‘choose word lists.’
-The words are grouped into very specific, carefully prepared list.
+Select a word list or set up your own words...To get to the database of words, click on ‘Change word list.’
+The words are grouped into specific, carefully structured lists.

 Step 2.
-Click on one of the 55 games icons....
-To get to the icons, click on ‘choose games.’
-(The words in your list will be applied to that game.)
+Choose one of the games icons....
+To find these, click on ‘choose game.’
+(The words in your list will appear in that game.)

 Step 3.
-Enjoy playing your game!
-Then try the reward activity!...
+Play the game!
+Then try the reward activity...

 Step 4.
-Pick a new game!...The 55 games reinforce the words in many different ways.
+Play again or pick a new game...The different games reinforce the words in various ways.

 For what ages is it suitable?

 Wordshark is mostly used by students between 5 and 15.
-Some of the games are more suitable for younger children but most games are appropriate for any age.
+Some of the games are more suitable for younger children but many games are appropriate for any age.